gabogar1/Stablecoin-Dashboard/SUPABASE_SETUP.md

 ORDER BY market_cap_usd DESC;
 ```

-This will show you exactly which records are being used for both market cap and volume calculations and help verify the percentage changes are calculated correctly.
+This will show you exactly which records are being used for all calculations and help verify the weekly market development data is processed correctly.
+The weekly function excludes the current day to ensure complete weekly data and uses the latest timestamp within each week for each coin.